weibeld/keyboard-inspector/README.md

 ![](img/tty.png)

 The kernel initialises a TTY device for every terminal emulator instance on the system.
-As a terminal emulator instance counts every terminal emulator window or tab, or window or pane of a terminal multiplexer like [tmux](https://github.com/tmux/tmux) or [screen](https://www.gnu.org/software/screen/).
+A terminal emulator window or tab, or a window or pane of a terminal multiplexer like [tmux](https://github.com/tmux/tmux) or [screen](https://www.gnu.org/software/screen/) all count as an independent terminal emulator instance.
 So, for example, if you're running two tabs of iTerm, then you have two terminal emulator instances, and thus two active TTY devices on your system.
 Or if you're running two panes of tmux in an iTerm window, then you have three terminal emulator instances (one for the iTerm window and two for the tmux tabs), and thus three active TTY devices.

 You can think of a TTY device as a terminal driver.
 Through a TTY device, an application can read input from a terminal (what the user types on the keyboard) and it can write output to this terminal (displayed on the terminal screen).
 The application talks only to the TTY device, and is thus shielded from the low-level details of communicating directly with the terminal.
 From the point of view of an application, talking to a TTY device is like talking to a terminal device, hence the name *TTY device*.